yashchamria/AlgorithmSpecialization/readme.md

 Day 1: Implemented Kosaraju's algorithm to find the strongly connected components for a directed graph.
 The algorithm elegantly utilizes multiple DFS to achieve a running time of O(V+E).
 Added Topological sort to find the linear transversal order for the vertices of a directed acyclic graph.
 This algorithm also relies on DFS and runs in O(V + E) time.

+Day 2: Implemented Dijkstra's algorithm to find the shortest path.
+The implementation uses the min-heap to store the vertex distance making the lookup for minimum distance constant time.
+This approach gives the running time of O(ElogV).